 If your room is looking pretty dull and you need something to brighten it up, definitely opt for fairy lights.
 These are game changers I tell you!
 As soon as we put them up in our rooms, everything looked so much better!
 They’re also perfect for when you want to chill in the evenings but you don’t want all the lights on (we had bright white lights that reminded me of hospitals).
 Strongly recommend grabbing some!
 You can get so many different styles and designs that it’s worth having a look because you might be able to get hold of some that match your interior – if you’re a nerd like me…

 Don’t take your lovely ones from home.
 Get something cheap that will get you through the year that you don’t mind getting ruined (might not happen but you never know).
-One night, my boyfriend and I came home to find our mate using our shower, washing his pink hair dye out after a night dressed as a fairy (like I said you never know)
+One night, my boyfriend and I came home to find our mate using our shower, washing his pink hair dye out after a night dressed as a fairy (like I said you never know).

 I hope this has been helpeful for some of you!
 I just thought that I would’ve benefited from reading some posts like this before I started uni as I took so much uneccessary stuff with me as well as forgetting important bits and pieces!
 Can you think of any other university bedroom essentials?
 Let me know in the comments!
+I’ve put links to all of my social media down below and I’d love it if you would give me a follow – come and say hi!